 Committees

-The Task Force has the option to form Committees, provided it is determined by the Task Force that committees will improve the effectiveness and efficiency Task Force.
+The Task Force has the option to form Committees, provided it is determined by the Task Force that committees will improve the effectiveness and efficiency of the Task Force.
 Task Force members and appointed members may participate in committees.
 The Task Force will designate a chair for each committee formed from the membership of the committee.
 The committee chair will provide regular updates to the Task Force on the efforts and recommendations of the committee.

 Appropriate Staffing

-The Task Force will require facilitation/administrative staff at a minimum, and will require a technical consultant.
+The Task Force will require facilitation/administrative staff and a technical consultant.
 The Task Force will select a committee to make recommendations for staff and technical consultants.
 The committees will bring recommendations to the Task Force for discussion and decision.

 Facilitator/Coordinator